 Sharareh works as an accountant and has a Bachelor’s Degree in Social Services and Business.
 A Boardmember since 2005, she is a former employee of Community Interface Services, and loved the purpose of the agency and working with staff and clients.
 “What the agency does for society is the thing that motivates me the most.
 Seeing real people caring and giving to others; unique gifted people that go out of their way to help people in need.”
 Sharareh loves to travel and explore new things.

 Ann Prater, Boardmember

 Ann has served on the Board from 1989 - 1991, and again since 2001.
-She graduated from Humboldt State University with a Bachelor’s Degree in Journalism, and later earned a Master's in Education with an emphasis on "Leadership and Advancement" from California State University at Chico where she now works as the College of Humanities and Fine Arts Advancement Director.
+She graduated from Humboldt State University with a Bachelor’s Degree in Journalism, and later earned a Master's in Education with an emphasis on "Leadership and Advancement" from California State University at Chico.
+Ann now works as the Executive Director of the Portland Community College Foundation.
 “Community Interface Services has a consistent legacy for high-quality services to the underserved population of developmentally disabled children and adults.
 I feel privileged to be a part of a team that does such good for the people it serves.”